-Just like good coffee storage is done, proper tea storage could crucially affect the shelf life, flavor, and quality of your drink.
-The following are some easy storage tips you can use to keep your tea delicious and fresh.
+Just like good coffee storage is done, proper tea storage could crucially affect your drink’s shelf life, flavor, and quality.
+The following are easy storage tips to keep your tea delicious and fresh.

 Storage Conditions to Avoid

-Five storage conditions have to be avoided and will make a mountain of distinction in the life span of your tea.
+Five storage conditions must be avoided and will make a mountain of distinction in the life span of your tea.
 The factors that need to be avoided are light, heat, moisture, odor, and air.

 Light and UV rays can degrade the tea quality very quickly.
 It is best to avoid buying tea leaves from vendors selling their tea stored in clear glass containers or transparent/translucent plastic containers.

-Try not to store your tea in anything clear unless the plan is to keep the container in the dark cabinet.
+Try not to store your tea in anything clear unless the plan is to keep the container in a dark cabinet.

 Another factor that fast-tracks tea degradation is heat.
-Avoid keeping the storage box near heat sources like ovens or stoves or a place exposed to the sun.
+Avoid keeping the storage box near heat sources like ovens, stoves, or a place exposed to the sun.

 Moisture is also a huge problem-causing factor.
 Tea leaves are dry and easily absorb moisture from the air, so they are shelf-stable.

 Before preparing to brew, keep away from boiling water.
-You will also benefit from avoiding other wet areas, such as in the refrigerator or the above the vents of the microwave.
+You will also benefit from avoiding other wet areas, such as in the refrigerator or the above the microwave vents.